 Newly negotiated provisions in the USMCA set very important and commercially significant new precedents in areas such as digital trade and technical barriers to trade.
 The language establishes fairer trade conditions that will help make U.S. telecom equipment suppliers more globally competitive.
-We hope the administration will further leverage these advances in its upcoming negotiations with Japan.
+We hope the administration will further leverage these advances in its upcoming negotiations with the U.K.